glouppe/info8006-introduction-to-ai/lecture1.md

 ## 1990-Present: Statistical approaches
 - 1985-1995: The return of neural networks.
 - 1988-: Resurgence of probability, focus on uncertainty, general increase in technical depth.
+- 1995-2010: New fade of neural networks.
-- 1995-: Complete intelligent agents and learning systems (e.g, SOAR).
+- 1995-: Complete intelligent agents and learning systems.
 - 2000-: Availability of very large datasets.
 - 2010-: Availability of fast commodity hardware (GPUs).
 - 2012-: Resurgence of neural networks with of deep learning approaches.